AdobeDocs/analytics-platform.en/help/use-cases/b2b.md

 1. In Customer Journey Analytics, select the **[!UICONTROL Connections]** tab.
 1. Select the datasets (in our example, the three above) you want to combine.
-1. (Not sure this is where the step belongs...)
-For the B2B Info dataset, select the `accountID` key that will be used in your lookup table.
+1. For the B2B Info dataset, select the `accountID` key that will be used in your lookup table.
 Then select its matching key (corresponding dimension), also `accountID` in your event dataset.
 1. Click **[!UICONTROL Next]**.
 1. Name and describe the connection and configure it according to [these instructions](/help/connections/create-connection.md).
 1. Click **[!UICONTROL Save]**.

-Now the data will be ingested.
-On-boarding the data and establishing the lookup takes about 2 to 4 hours, depending on the size of the lookup table.

-## Create a dataview from this connection
+## 5. Create a dataview from this connection

 Follow instructions on [creating dataviews](/help/data-views/create-dataview.md).

 * Add all the components (dimensions and metrics) that you need from the datasets.

-## Analyze the data in Workspace
+## 6. Analyze the data in Workspace

 You can now create Workspace projects based on the data from all 3 datasets.